kinecosystem/kin-ecosystem-android-sdk/NATIVE_EARN.md

 In order to create a native earn offer in your app
 1. Generate a JWT that represent a EarnOffer signed by you. (see [spend offer jwt specs](#earn-offer-jwt-specs))
 2. Call the method: `Kin.requestPayment(offerJwt, callback);` (see [example below](#example-from-sample-app))
+3. The Ecosystem backend service will validate offerJwt and will create a blockchain transactions on behalf of the digital service to the specified user.<br>
+Ecosystem Service backend should hold sufficient Kin funds for this offer.
+While testing Ecosystem backend service will accept any payment request.<br>
+On real use case digital service need to have an open account with sufficient funds - please contact us for more details.

 ### Earn offer jwt specs
 1. We will support `ES256` signature algorithm later on, right now you can use `RS512`.